midelic/MILO-RX/README.md

 ## Flashing ##
 - Serial ,connect USB-FTDI serial device TX,RX,5V,GND pins to  coresponding Receiver pins(TX ->RX and RX->TX) and power the receiver on with  button pressed .Release the button and upload the firmware.
-- OTA via WiFi,select "WIFI-RX" mode from TX handset screen in protocol menu.
+- OTA via WiFi,select "WIFI-RX" mode from Tx handset screen in protocol menu.

 ## Binding ##
-- Connect RX to power withput starting the Tx handset.After 30 seconds Rx enters in bind mode automatically.
+- Connect Rx to power without starting the Tx handset.After 30 seconds Rx enters in bind mode automatically.This feature is available only at start and when RX is not bound with TX.
 - Start Tx ,enter in protocol menu and start  bind process.

+## Failsafe ##
+At the moment it is implemented only Failsafe from Rx.
+When Tx is bound with Rx, you position your sticks, pots(you can use the mixer menu) as you want the to be for failsafe( alternatively you can use a script) and press the Rx button.
+Rx will blink for several seconds.
+When blinking stopped the FS data will be saved in Rx memory.
+Aditionally you have the option to resetting FS data to "NO PULSE" when pressing button, while Rx is not bound.
+I planned to introduce also FS from Tx.It is not implemnted yet but it is intented to work the same as for FrSkyX(D16) protocol.